-Dark purple, finger staining, sweet summer blackberries.
-Everywhere I turned it was blackberries.
-It’s fun when inspiration hits for a new recipe.
+An easy and elegant main dish, pork tenderloin with blackberry wine sauce uses fresh or frozen berries.
+I used dark purple, finger staining, sweet summer blackberries.
+Everywhere at the markets it was blackberries.
 With blackberries piled high at the market, a jar of good blackberry jam in the pantry, and a friend who said something about making a blackberry sauce, it all came together.

 Pork and fruit are a classic combination.
-Think of prosciutto and melon, ham and pineapple, pork roasts with apples, peaches, figs or cranberries.
+Think of prosciutto and melon, ham and pineapple, pork roast with apples, peaches, figs or cranberries.
 Whether dried fruit or fresh, pork and fruit compliment each other beautifully.
 Why not blackberries?
+It works.

 For tips on trimming pork tenderloin, see photos in this post.

 The centerpiece of Christine’s menu was this pork tenderloin with blackberry wine sauce.
 She emailed me after the party and told me two guests admitted they never really ate pork tenderloin, only to happily enjoy second helpings.
 Now that’s what I like to hear!
 For another terrific pork tenderloin and sauce dish try this recipe with a maple rosemary glaze.